Joe Jimenez

+Early life and education

 Jimenez, who was of Mexican American descent, was born in Kerrville, Texas.
 He was a 1952 graduate of Trinity University with majors in biology and physical education.

+Professional career

 Jimenez played on the PGA Tour in the 1950s, 1960s and 1970s.
 He spent many years (1964–1991) as the club pro at the Jefferson City Country Club in Jefferson City, Missouri.
 His best showing in a major championship was a T-45 at the 1958 U.S. Open.
 The highlight of his career came when he won the 1978 PGA Seniors' Championship in a playoff over Manuel de la Torre and Joe Cheves with a birdie on the first extra hole of a sudden-death playoff.

 Jimenez holds or formerly held two of golf's "shoot below your age" records.
 At the 1991 GTE Northwest Classic, a Senior PGA Tour event, 65-year-old Jimenez became the youngest player to shoot his age or lower in a tournament on one of golf's major professional circuits by shooting a 63.
 This record was later broken when 61-year-old Walter Morgan shot a 60 in the AT&T Canada Senior Open Championship.
 Jimenez still holds the most-strokes-below-age (7) record.
 He shot a 62 during the 1995 Ameritech Senior Open at the age of 69.

-Since 1974, the Jefferson City Country Club has hosted a tournament in his honor, the Joe Jimenez Invitational He holds several Georgia-Pacific Grand Champions records.
+Since 1974, the Jefferson City Country Club has hosted a tournament in his honor, the Joe Jimenez Invitational.
+He holds several Georgia-Pacific Grand Champions records.

+Death

 Jiminez died at his home in San Antonio, Texas from renal failure brought on by lung cancer.
 He was 81 years old.